klmnden/azure-docs.tr-tr/articles/guides/operations/azure-operations-guide.md

 - Microsoft Azure StorSimple

-- Redis için Azure Cache
+- Redis için Azure Önbelleği

 ### <a name="application-services"></a>Uygulama hizmetleri